-Why it’s important to understand your cat by observing its tail
+Why it’s important to observe your cat’s tail

-Well, you can avoid some unpleasant circumstances such as scratches or bites at visitors, if you have a little children that play with your cat, you can avoid triggering stressors that may cause your cat to develop anxiety, such as excessive noise or simply you get to know your cat better and learn what are the things that make your cat happy.
+Well, you can avoid some unpleasant circumstances such as scratches or bites at visitors, especially if you have little children that play with your cat.
+You can avoid triggering stressors that may cause your cat to develop anxiety, like excessive noise, or simply get to know your cat better.
 If you have a cat and a dog, understanding your cat’s body language towards the dog is really important as well.

 In general terms, the tail in a high position regarding the cat’s body is usually associated with positive emotions, but depending on how the tail is, it could be a sign of aggression.

-Calm High Tail: If the tip of the tail is like a hook, it means your cat wants to be friendly or it’s showing love.
-If the tail is in arched or curved like a question mark, it means your cat wants to play.
-If the tail is calm and straight-up it means the cat is happy and content, for example, when you get home and your cat shows its tail straight-up saying “I am so happy, I missed you”.
+- Calm High Tail: If the tip of the tail is like a hook, it means your cat wants to be friendly or it’s showing love.
+If the tail is arched or curved like a question mark, it means your cat wants to play.
+If the tail is calm and straight up it means the cat is happy and content, for example, when you get home and your cat shows its tail straight up saying “I am so happy, I missed you”.

-Straight-up bristled Tail.
-Indicative of extreme fear and showing a warning for the other to back off.
+- Straight-up bristled Tail.
+Indicative of extreme fear and shows a warning for the other to back off.
 It’s also indicative of aggression.

-Calm Tail.
-When the cat’s tail is aligning with its back and calm, generally means a neutral and relaxed mood.
+- Calm Tail.
+When the cat’s tail is aligned with its back and calm, generally means a neutral and relaxed mood.
 It shows that your cat is not fearful and is not extremely happy.

 When the cat’s tail is low, it could be a signal of your cat feeling threatened and in defensive mode.
 When the tail is low, your cat is not certainly in a good mood so you need to have caution when approaching it.

-Tail Down Curled to One Side.
-Your cat is showing that is not trusting a situation so it’s in cautious mode.
+- Tail Down Curled to One Side.
+Your cat is showing that he’s not trusting a situation so he’s in cautious mode.

-A tail beneath the body shows fear and complete lack of confidence in the cat’s territory.
-Remember that when it comes to felines, fear doesn’t mean lack of attack.
+A tail beneath the body shows fear and a complete lack of confidence in the cat’s territory.
+Remember that when it comes to felines, fear doesn’t mean a lack of attack.

 By learning your cat’s body communication you can gain more trust from your feline friend which ultimately will make your pet happy.